 Post-CJR (after 2016)

-These operational changes have generated meaningful Medicare savings across CJR MSAs, and Atlanta MSA hospitals are among the participating regions that have contributed to those savings.
+These operational changes generated meaningful Medicare savings across CJR MSAs, with CMS estimating about $112.7 million in net Medicare savings over the model's run, and Atlanta MSA hospitals were among the participating regions that contributed to those savings.

 14 best practices for CJR-participating hospitals